What does the Bible Say about Homosexuality? Your Questions Answered

 This post was written after our blog post about canceling our Disney vacation went viral.
 My views have not changed, but I have updated this post to reflect the considerable amount of questions that we have received since that viral post a few years ago.
+It’s here where I’m going to answer your many questions I received and share with your my answers along with one of the most popular question: What does the Bible say about homosexuality?

 A friend of mine said, “Sometimes, you’ve just got to realize that some ‘Christians’ don’t do a very good job at representing Christ.”
 And while I’d love say that this doesn’t apply to me, I can admit that I am robed in this fleshly body and I fail too.